AbinashC2/AbinashC2/README.md

-- 👋 Hi, I’m @AbinashC2
+- 👋 Hello👋,
+I'm Abinash Mohapatra, a recent graduate🎓 in Computer Science with honours, passionate about core concepts like Programming, DBMS, Operating Systems, and Networking.
+My expertise extends to Programming💻 and Web Development👨‍💻With a Bachelor's degree, I bring a solid foundation and enthusiasm for tackling real-world challenges.
+Outside academia, I indulge in Coding and continually acquire new skills.
+I am actively seeking job opportunities to apply and expand my knowledge.
+Let's connect to explore how my skills and passion can contribute to your team!
+#ComputerScience #WebDevelopment #JobSeeker
-- 👀 I’m interested in Web Dev,Software Dev
+- 👀 I’m interested in Web Dev, Software Dev
 - 🌱 I’m currently learning react.js
-- 💞️ I’m looking to collaborate on Frontend,backend
+- 💞️ I’m looking to collaborate on Frontend, backend
 - 📫 you can reach me on Linkedin-https://www.linkedin.com/in/abinash-mohapatra83/

 <!---